atomicgo/cursor/README.md

 ```go
 func Hide()
 ```
 Hide the cursor.
-Don't forget to show the cursor atleast at the end of your application with Show.
+Don't forget to show the cursor at least at the end of your application with Show.
 Otherwise the user might have a terminal with a permanently hidden cursor, until he reopens the terminal.